rouyang2017/SISSO/README.md

 Primary Output Files:
 - File "SISSO.out": overall information from feature construction to model building
-- Folder "Models": list of the top ranked models, and the data for the top-1 model
+- Folder "Models": list of the top ranked models, and the data for the top-1 model (the one shown in SISSO.out)
 - Folder "SIS_subspaces": SIS-selected subspaces (feature data and expressions)